-5. Zipline Adventure Tour
+5. Scenic + Exhilarating Zipline Adventure Tour

-Also, we were ziplining as a private group.
+Also, we were zip-lining as a private group.
 I didn’t book it that way, but it turns out that this activity is MUCH more in-demand during the summer.
 Wimps.
-That wouldn’t happen in the UP. #michiganjokes
+That wouldn’t happen in the UP. #MichiganJokes

-6. Aonach Mor Moonlight Dinner
+6. Aonach Mor Moonlight Dinner — Fancy + Delicious

 It’s all by candlelight, and on a clear night, there’s a view of the Mackinaw Bridge.
-There’s a guy with a guitar and fire pits outside for roasting marshmallows — my kids were like THIS IS THE FANCIEST THING WE’VE EVER EVER DONE.
+There’s a guy with a guitar and fire pits outside for roasting marshmallows — my kids were like “THIS IS THE FANCIEST THING WE’VE EVER EVER DONE.”
 (Haha — it’s not.)
 But because it’s Michigan, Boyne Highlands in particular, it’s more special and charming and delicious than…fancy.
-So in that way, it is the perfect fancy dinner for kids, and mine were so freaking appreciative.
-That said, Mike and I alone would’ve had a blast, too.
+So in that way, it’s the perfect fancy dinner for kids, and mine were so freaking appreciative.
+That said, Mike and I alone would’ve had a blast too.

 On second thought, it’s probably not the best environment for young kids who need to run around.
 Quiet and seated kid shenanigans?
 Fine.

 We’re just entering this weird new stage where our kids will actually…sit and talk to us at restaurants.
-It’s so bizarre and it JUST started happening so I don’t want to jinx it, ya know???
-(Seasoned Moms, weigh in here — too good to be true?
+It’s so bizarre, and it JUST started happening so I don’t want to jinx it, ya know???
+(Seasoned moms, weigh in here — too good to be true?
 Will this continue???)

-7. Nights At The Resort
+7. Perfect Winter Nights At The Resort

-Our apres-ski schedule tended to be beers at the bar, S’mores at the firepit, a little dinner, a little swimming, then bed.
+Our aprés-ski schedule tended to be beers at the bar, s’mores at the fire pit, a little dinner, a little swimming, then bed.
 It was perfect.

-If you Midwesterners are ever in need of a little family re-charge, I highly recommend checking out Boyne Highlands.
+If you Midwesterners are ever in need of a little family recharge, I highly recommend checking out Boyne Highlands.
 It’s such a fun way to both bond and relax.

-pps.
+P.P.S.
 Photo credits: Mike.
 I swear he was there!